Transition from engineer to lead

 Internal transfer

 This is probably the easiest way to make a transition.
 From time to time, companies may form new teams that will work on a new project.
-Depending on the business case, these projects could involve building new products, redesigning existing ones, implementing some compa- ny-wide initiatives, etc. The scope of these projects could be anywhere from very simple to extremely complex.
+Depending on the business case, these projects could involve building new products, redesigning existing ones, implementing some company-wide initiatives, etc. The scope of these projects could be anywhere from very simple to extremely complex.
 They might have a tight deadline, or be long-term engagements; in some cases, they may even require specific skillset or knowledge.

 However, for many of these projects, the company may decide to start with a small team that would consist of existing employees (the ones already employed by the company).
 The size of the team may vary significantly – in some cases this small team might be enough for the entire course of the project, but in other cases the team may be later expanded with additional hires.
 Whatever the case, the initial team would be responsible for laying the foundations for things to come.

-• It is much easier to keep track of what’s going on when you are starting something new.
-Jumping in the middle of the ongoing project can be very hard, because there might be a lot of catching up to do.
+- It is much easier to keep track of what’s going on when you are starting something new.
+Jumping in the middle of the ongoing project can be very hard; because there might be a lot of catching up to do.

 Shadowing

-give you a small task to finish – at first, that would be something small and non-critical (and also easily delegated).
+Besides purely observing, you may kindly ask to be more actively involved in certain parts of the job.
+This means that your manager might be able to give you a small task to finish.
+At first, that would be something small and non-critical (and also easily delegated).
 However, your manager might also raise the bar by giving you control over some specific part of the job that may involve much more responsibility.
-If done right, shadowing might be an effective way to learn some new skills and get a glimpse of the other role – giving you an opportunity to make up your mind and decide if this is something that you would really like to do.
+If done right, shadowing might be an effective way to learn some new skills and get a glimpse of the other role.
+This gives you an opportunity to make up your mind and decide if this is something that you would really like to do.

 Conclusion

-If one thing is clear at this point – it’s probably the fact that moving to a leadership position is not easy and it’s not something that should be taken lightly.
+If one thing is clear at this point in a battle tech lead vs senior engineer – it’s probably the fact that moving to a leadership position is not easy and it’s not something that should be taken lightly.
 The complexity of your job will increase and you will have to face some completely new challenges.
-This article tried to provide you at least some information regarding what to expect if you decide to step into a new role.
-However, this is a very complex topic and there are many things that are important but were not mentioned in order to keep the article focused; in the same time, some of the thngs that were mentioned probably deserve their own article (or a few).
-Being a leader of a team puts you in a position where you can have a huge impact on other people and their perception of work – this is why understanding your role and acting accordingly is important (and this is the main motivation for writing this article).
+This article tried to provide you with some information regarding what to expect if you decide to step into a new role.
+However, this is a very complex topic and there are many things that are important but were not mentioned in order to keep the article focused.
+In the same time, some of the things that were mentioned probably deserve their own article (or a few).

 Author